0xheinthanth/pseuci-base/README.md

 # Pseuci

 Just a toy interpreter for Pseudo code.
-Made by remixing [craftinginterpreters](https://craftinginterpreters.com).
+Built by editing [craftinginterpreters](https://craftinginterpreters.com).